 Here are a couple of route options for this collection of trails:

-- Hike the high and low trails in a loop for sweeping views.
-Take the high trail out and low trail back, as the low trail is now paved and part of the Sleeping Bear Heritage Trail.
-This loop is 3.3 miles long taking the connector trail from junction number 8 to 9.
+3. Hike the high and low trails in a loop for sweeping views.
+Take the high trail out and the low trail back, as the low trail is now paved and part of the Sleeping Bear Heritage Trail.
+This loop is 3.3 miles long, taking the connector trail from junctions 8 to 9.

-- Hike the entire outter loop!
-Just don’t forget to include a quick detour to Lookout Point.
-That should cover around 6.5 miles.
+4. Hike the entire outer loop!
+Just remember to include a quick detour to Lookout Point.
+That will cover about 6.5 miles.

 Drive Time from Philip A. Hart Visitor Center: 20 minutes